-At St Catherine’s Catholic Primary School and Kindergarten, we are dedicated to developing the whole student.
+At St Catherine’s Catholic Primary School and Pre-School, we are dedicated to developing the whole student.
 We want to help our children grow into responsible and positive members of the community.
 We believe the Social, Moral, Spiritual and Cultural development of our children is a central part of our purpose, along with ensuring excellent standards in the classroom.

 Our mission is to make sure SMSC is developed through a whole school approach, through the taught curriculum, our programme of daily worship as well as through trips and visits.
 We will make sure that children are clear that SMSC is not just something that is ‘taught’ but also something that is ‘caught’ through their active membership in the community.